penzance/student_locations/README.md

 To make it as easy as possible to get up and running, I've included a sample settings.py file called settings.py.sample and a sample secure.py file called secure.py.sample.
-Secure.py will contain your secure settings that should be not checked into git (there is a line in the .gitignore to ignore this file).
+Secure.py will contain your secure settings that should be not checked into git (there is a line in the .gitignore file to ignore the secure.py file).

-To get started, create a new django project
+To get started, create a new django project.

 ```
 django-admin.py startproject myproject